awsdocs/aws-javascript-developer-guide-v2/doc_source/creating-and-calling-service-objects.md

 // Import the AWS SDK
 var AWS = require('aws-sdk');

-// Set credentials and region
+// Set credentials and Region
 // This can also be done directly on the service client AWS.config.update({region: 'us-west-1', credentials: {YOUR_CREDENTIALS}});